Svaagi/Luxonis/README.md

 ## Development Notes

-- This application was developed as a part of the selection
+- This application was developed as a part of the selection process for Luxonis.
+- Ensure WebSocket communication on port 8081 is not blocked by any firewall settings for the web interface to function correctly.